 QPM’s 100% owned Cheechoo-Eleonore Trend project comprises 128 claims (66.4 km2) and is adjacent to the northwest to the company’s Sakami project.
 The project’s access is via helicopter support from the Sakami project.

-It is adjacent to the northeast to the Sakami project.
-This trend comprises Sirios Resources’ recent Cheechoo gold discovery and the Éléonore mine.
-The project’s southeastern extremity is situated about 24 km northwest of the Éléonore mine and road access is available within 14 km of this location.
+It is part of an interpreted geological trend that comprises Sirios Resources’ Cheechoo gold discovery and the Éléonore mine operated by Newmont Corporation.
 On the basis of the same high degree of metamorphism and similar gold-arsenical paragenesis, QPM considers that the geological setting of the project is of a similar character to the Cheechoo discovery and the Éléonore mine.

-Till sampling programs completed on the project suggest a local source for gold detected in tills from the two priority targets.
-A follow-up program on these two targets was recently completed.
+- Till sampling programs completed on the project suggest a local source for the gold detected in tills from the two priority targets.

 - The objective of future exploration programs will be to establish the primary source of the gold.

 - The targets that will present the best gold potential can be eventually tested by drilling.